 Slivers can also wreak havoc on paws of all types.
 Luckily, both vinyl and composite decks are totally splinter-free.

-To help combat the heat, a patio cover is a smart addition.
+To help combat the heat, a patio cover makes your deck perfect for pets.
 Not only will your pet enjoy the shade, but it makes for a more usable space year-round.
 When it’s pouring rain in the winter, a patio cover crates a dry outdoor space for you and your animal to take cover.
 You can get more use out of your deck and everyone will be more comfortable.

 Railings make a huge difference in the look and safety of a deck.
 While you can often reinstall old railings on a new deck, consider if they make the most sense for your current needs.
 Custom aluminum railings are fabricated uniquely for each deck, so you can get exactly what you want.
 For smaller dogs and cats, you can choose a style with closer spindles and include a gate in the design so their chances of escape are slim.
 Glass railings are modern, safe, and allow uninterrupted views–but tend to be a magnet for nose smudges.

 Consider these expert tips when planning a deck best for pets.